 In 2018, PSD1 was replaced by an updated version – PSD2.
 The new directive expanded on the foundations set by its predecessor and had a profound impact on banks and banking institutions.
 PSD2 required banks to expose open banking API access to authorised third parties.

-The focus of the directive is on setting up a more integrated and efficient European payments market, while helping to level the playing field for payment service providers.
+The focus of the directive is on setting up a more integrated and efficient European payments market, while helping to level the playing field for payment initiation services.

-There are two types of official payment service providers under PSD2:
+There are two types of official open banking providers under this set of regulations:

-- Account Information Service Providers (AISP) – companies authorised to access an individual or business account data sourced from their banks and payments systems with their consent
+- Account Information Service Providers (AISP) – companies authorised to access an individual or business account data sourced from their banks.*

-- Payment Initiation Service Providers (PISP) – companies that are not only authorised to access data, but also to initiate payments on the behalf of their customers as well
+- Payment Initiation Service Providers (PISP) – companies that are not only authorised to access data, but also to initiate payments on behalf of their customers as well.*

-PSD2 has already made it easier for new market entrants and third party providers to gain access to this new market, improve their product offerings, and increase competition.
-Open banking paved the way for many amazing and innovative financial solutions and the future is destined to be filled with even more.
+This regulations have already made it easier for new market entrants and third party providers to gain access to this new market, improve their product offerings, and increase competition.
+Open banking paved the way for many amazing and innovative financial solutions, and the future is destined to be filled with even more.

 Open banking pros & cons: opportunities and challenges

 Every new breed of technology comes with its own set of benefits and challenges.
-In the case of open banking, the use case is two-fold since we have to look at both the customers and the market/businesses who are affected by it.
+In this specific situation, the use case is two-fold, since we have to look at both the customers and the market/businesses who are affected by it.

-The banking sector used to be one of the most rigid, legacy-burdened industries in business.
-Consumers would open a bank account and all their data would be centrally stored and kept with that one bank, creating an inefficient dependency between consumer and institution.
+The banking industry used to be one of the most rigid, legacy-burdened industries in business.
+Consumers would open a bank account and all their data would be centrally stored and kept with that one bank, creating an inefficient dependency between consumer and financial institutions.

-There was no room for small to medium sized businesses to enter this sector since the financial institutions were set to dominate the space.
+There was no room for small businesses to enter this sector, since the banks and building societies were set to dominate the space.

 Banks will have to improve their offerings

-More competition will bring the best out of banks as well.
+Increasing competition will bring the best out of banks as well.
 It is important to highlight that it's not here to put traditional banks out of business.
 If anything, it’s an opportunity for them to rise up to the challenge and take steps towards a digital, more customer-centric future.

-It’s not a coincidence that traditional banking institutions have recently released apps and online banking solutions for their customers, allowing them to benefit not only from a better experience, but also better deals.
+It’s not a coincidence that traditional banking institutions have recently released banking apps and online banking solutions for their customers, allowing them to benefit not only from a better experience, but also better deals.

 Increased customer engagement, greater chance at success

-Open banking improves the relevance of services suggested to consumers which innately increases the chances of customer engagement.
-The more personalized a service is to a customer’s needs, the greater are the chances the customer will interact with the brand.
+Open banking improves the relevance of services suggested to consumers, which innately increases the chances of customer engagement.
+The more personalised a service is to a customer’s needs, the greater are the chances the customer will interact with the brand.